-- a) Admission criteria/policies for the Post-Graduate programmes are decided by the Senate following the guidelines issued by the MHRD, Government of India from time to time.
-The Institute presently offers Post-Graduate programmes in Technology (M.Tech.), Science (M.Sc.), Computer Applications (MCA) and Management (MBA). - b) Candidates for admission to the first semester of a Post- Graduate programme shall have qualified for the Bachelor's degree in the appropriate branch as specified below.
+- a) Admission criteria/policies for the Post-Graduate programmes will be decided by the Senate following the guidelines issued by the MHRD, Government of India from time to time.
+The Institute presently offers Post-Graduate programmes in Technology (M.Tech.), Architecture (M.Arch.), Science (M.Sc.), Computer Applications (MCA) and Management (MBA). - b) Candidates for admission to the first semester of a Post- Graduate programme shall have qualified for the Bachelor's degree in the appropriate branch as specified in Table 1.1 to 1.5